MediaComem/comem-archidep/ex/azure-setup.md

 ### :exclamation: Give the teacher access to your virtual machine

-Once you are connected, run the following command to give the teacher access to your virtual machine (be sure to copy the whole line and to replace `john_doe` with your username):
+Once you are connected, run the following command to give the teacher access to your virtual machine (be sure to copy the whole line and to replace `jde` with your username):

 ```bash
 $> echo "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAINYObb+SKAKmRiIME+bxHLRL7w8Wl2Wdjm4pr7WvaXqS archidep" | sudo tee --append /home/jde/.ssh/authorized_keys